Generative inverse design of multimodal resonant structures for locally resonant metamaterials: Inverse design problem for multi-band gap elastodynamic metamaterials

 \subsection{Dispersion of locally resonant metamaterials}

-In order to assess resonator performance in the context of LRMs, the dispersion diagram of an actual material can be studied.
+In order to assess resonator performance in the context of LRMs, the dispersion diagram can be studied.
 Band gaps are expected around each resonator mode, where the width and efficiency relate to the modal mass.
-For the sake of simplicity, we present a beam-type metamaterial with efficient band gaps for flexural waves.
+For the sake of simplicity, we present a beam-type metamaterial with multiple band gaps for flexural waves.
 To calculate the dispersion curves we use the method of Liu and Hussein, which is a transfer matrix approach analyzing the host-resonator unit cell \cite{Liu2012a}.
-In the unit cell analysis, the parallel mass-spring model of eq.~(\eqref{eq:dynmss}) can be used without further changes, assuming that there are multiple spring and mass combinations connected to the same point on the host beam.
+In the unit cell analysis, the parallel mass-spring model of eq.~\eqref{eq:dynmss} can be used without further changes, assuming that there are multiple spring and mass combinations connected to the same point on the host beam.

-The real part of the dispersion curves yields the bending wave speed as a function of the excitation frequency, showing typical asymptotic anomalies in band gaps.
-The LRM's efficiency can be deduced from the imaginary part of the dispersion relation.
+The real part of the dispersion curves yields the wave number and thus the bending wave speed as a function of the excitation frequency, showing typical asymptotic anomalies in band gap regions.
+The LRM’s efficiency can be deduced from the imaginary part of the dispersion relation.
 The higher the imaginary wave number, the faster a wave decays.